Chris234k/chris234k.github.io/_games/batteryboy.md

 [POWERUPS]
 [A GIF FOR EACH POWERUP?]

+When looking at monetization systems for other games, particularly [Crossy Road](http://www.crossyroad.com/) and [Sling Kong](http://protostargames.com/sling-kong/), we noticed that they commonly implement a lottery system to unlock cosmetic items.
+Crossy Road features an actual slot machine, while Sling Kong is closer to pachinko.
+We decided to make our version just a bit more skill based:
+[PINBALL DEMO]
+When making a minigame, I always have this concern: it is just ANOTHER set of mechanics for players to bounce off of.
+Thankfully, pinball still seems common or intuitive enough for most people to understand how it works.
+We deliberately tried to keep it to a "one touch" style of game.
+But don't misunderstand me, we still had to do several iterations on the tutorial for pinball alone.
+At some point in development, we decided to split pinball into 3 different cases: green, yellow, and red.
+The color of the case corresponds to which type of currency you pay to play it.

+The success of rewarded video ads in Gelato Flicker led us to bring it into Battery Boy as well.
+The system is fairly simple to implement, and is very effective.
+In Gelato Flicker, we saw about 30% of all games played converting to revive ads.
+[WATCH AD PROMPT]
+Offer the user an ad to revive and continue playing.
+Works great when score is something the player cares about.
+Supporting this idea, is that you're able to connect to Facebook and see your friends' scores as you pass them.

+### Chinese Release -- October 2017
+[THE STATE THE GAME WAS IN AT RELEASE]
+[LITTLE BIT OF DATA]
+[THINGS I WANTED TO CHANGE?]
+[TALK ABOUT THE UPDATES?]

-### A Tiny Postmortem
+### A Tiny Postmortem -- February 2018
-- Battery Boy stands as a solid and varied take on the endless runner genre.
+- Battery Boy stands as a solid and varied take on an endless runner.
 Which is increasingly more difficult to do, given the saturation of the genre.
 - I wish we'd gone further with the "currencies as materials" concept.
 The current system strikes me as an awkward halfway point that comes with more confusion than either extreme.
 - Difficulty increasing with lower battery is too subtle.
 I worry many players don't notice it.
 Doesn't mean the game needs to be harder, just that the visual effect should be more pronounced.
 - Being able to connect to Facebook and get rewarded for beating your friends scores is seriously cool.
 Worth exploring in other games.
-Works especially well because you run past your friends' high scores, might be difficult to implement in more abstract scoring games.
+Works especially well because you move past your friends' high scores; might be difficult to implement in more abstract scoring games.
 - We're at least partially guilty of the [second-system effect](https://en.wikipedia.org/wiki/Second-system_effect) on the shop.
 Just because we could build a shop doesn't mean we should have.
 Basically, time would have been better spent making the battery life more pronounced.
+- Two major holiday updates were planned to shortly follow the release: Halloween and Christmas.
+Neither update occurred.
+A non-trivial amount of work was put into these: 3d models for accesories, skins for many characters, etc. Not much to say, it just sucks.